nickmoreton/wagtail-toolbox/wagtail_toolbox/wordpress/README.md

 make inspect-page
 ```

-Rerun the import command to import the data again.
+IMPORANT: Re-run the import command to import the data again.
 This time the data will be mapped to streamfield blocks and saved to the Wagtail site.

 ```bash
 make import-all
 ```

 #### Transfer Data to Wagtail

+##### Via the Wagtail Admin

 The [Transfer Data admin page](http://localhost:8000/admin/transfer-wordpress-data/) is used to transfer the data from the Django admin site to the Wagtail site.